cobelu/Long-EZ/md/09_MAIN LANDING GEAR AND LANDING BRAKE.md

 Refer to Section VI (Landing brake) install this system now.
 Note that the rudder conduit will later fit outside LB 17 rather than as shown in Section VI.
-Refer to Chapter 24 for the required left arm rest installation.
+Refer to Chapter 14 for the required left arm rest installation and other important landing brake details. {CP27 PC112 MEO}

 Due to different armrest dimensions, substitute an AN-26A bolt for the AN4-22A bolt and use two LB16 spacers.